Table of Contents

 For pets looking to eat as good as people do, get them Ava’s Pet Palace, a small-batch treat company focused both on snackable and social good.
 Pet parents who want limited-ingredient, organic treats are sure to be happy with Ava’s Pet Palace snacks.

 Their Snappin’ Salmon treats, followed closely by their Gone Bananas biscuit treats, are a household fave of their at-home treat tester Lacy (a Miniature Pinscher Mix).
-Find Ava’s Pet Palace at on Amazon and at independent pet stores.
+Find Ava’s Pet Palace on Amazon and at independent pet stores.

 Behind the scenes: Ava launched her company when she was just eight years old.
-Now 15, she has learned important lessons about making time to reflect on her passion.
+Now at 15, she’s learned important lessons about making time to reflect on her passion.
 This passion includes giving back to the pet community, like donating a portion of her income to a local rescue organization or program.
 If you see a sale on Ava’s Pet Palace, know those promos are likely going to go to pets in need.

 Gerrard Larriett